 In order of invasiveness, the least invasive way to get divorced is an uncontested divorce.
 Husband and wife reach an agreement as to all the issues that need to be resolved for a divorce decree to be written.
-They basically, one of them brings that agreement to an attorney, the attorney files the petition on behalf of that person, and then drafts the decree, drafts whatever other supporting documents need to be drafted, and drafts the waiver.
+One of them brings that agreement to an attorney, the attorney files the petition on behalf of that person, and then drafts the decree, drafts whatever other supporting documents need to be drafted, and drafts the waiver.

-They then send all those documents to the other spouse.
+The attorney send all those documents to the other spouse.
 The other spouse reviews them, should probably take them to an attorney and go over them, and then if everything is the way it should be, if it represents the agreement, they sign it, send it back to the first attorney.

 The Early Intervention Divorce Mediation Process